 Charitable contributions not only provide for the continuation of beneficial services by your favorite organization, they can offer significant tax benefits for the donor.
 For those with a sizable estate, this can mean hundreds, even thousands, of dollars in income tax and estate tax savings.
 A charitable trust is not tax-exempt and its interests are typically devoted to charitable purposes.
 These trusts are allowed a charitable contribution deduction under the IRS code.
 Generally, gifts to charity, including charitable trusts, are deductible without limit and can reduce the overall taxable estate.

-Respected Michigan Trust Lawyers in Farmington Hills
+Respected Michigan Trust Attorneys in Farmington Hills

-The Estate Planning Law Firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
+The estate planning law firm of Mall Malisow & Cooney maintains a significant presence in reputable listings such as Super Lawyers and Best Lawyers in America.
 Moreover, our law firm is comprised of two attorneys who are nationally Certified Elder Law Attorneys (CELA), certified by the National Elder Law Foundation.